The Arts: A Modern Remembrance

 The museum’s mission has remained constant: to tell the history of the Holocaust from 1933 to 1945, its precursor and its aftermath.
 Now iPod Touch audio guides and other new technology enhance the drama of the photos, music and graphic displays, while the building itself intensifies the story’s impact.
 The interior walls are gray shotcrete (a form of concrete), and visitors proceed from a light-filled atrium lobby along a corridor that slopes downward and grows dimmer under lower and lower ceilings.

-The galleries’ 9,000 square feet of exhibit space begins with the section “The World That Was” and continue to, literally, the lowest and darkest space, devoted to deportation and extermination.
 Here interactive “camp stands” provide not only stark statistics and background but also names and photos of victims and survivors.
 Beyond this room the exhibits rise once more toward the light—to resistance, response, life after liberation and, outside on a small plaza, to the six granite stelae of the Holocaust Memorial erected in 1992.

 Complementing the museum’s high-tech razzle-dazzle is the human touch: docents and Holocaust survivors who share their experiences.
 The “phenomenally creative staff had programming ready by the opening,” notes Rothman, and they expect 40,000 student visitors a year.
 To be sure, there are still audio guide explanations to be finished and rotating exhibits to be developed.
 But one set of objects is on permanent loan.
 “We’re only the second institution in the United States to have objects from Auschwitz-Birkenau,” he says.
 The items are ordinary—shoes, pressed-board suitcases, a potato peeler and a child’s cup, among others—but their resonance in tremendous.